ABU DHABI MEDIA COMPANY Abu Dhabi, UNITED ARAB EMIRATES

 +160,000 Visitors in one month - almost matching the opening month numbers, in the absence of all opening events.

 100+ kilometers from Dubai to Abu Dhabi covered with 900+ square meters of art - making art part of the UAE's background.

-The tech and media innovation is currently under consideration by government bodies to use it as a warning system that provides live safety alerts to passengers.
+The tech and media combination is currently under consideration by government bodies to use it as a warning system that provides live traffic and safety alerts to passengers,.